Skip to Content

 Surrounded by three awe-inspiring snowcapped peaks and engulfed with 1880s facades, you can relish your visit year-round.

-McKenzie Pass, Deschutes National Forest, Sahalie, and the Koosah Falls – a mass of foaming white water that plunges down 100 feet over a natural lava dam, are just a few of the natural sights set just a short drive away from Sisters!
+McKenzie Pass, Deschutes National Forest, Sahalie, and the Koosah Falls, a mass of foaming white water that plunges down 100 feet over a natural lava dam, are just a few of the natural sights located just a short drive away from Sisters!

 Mountains outside of Sisters, Oregon.